mailgun/documentation/source/api-templates.rst

        "version": {
          "tag": "v1.2.0"
        }
-    "message": "version has been udpated"
+    "message": "version has been updated"
  }

 Delete version